 CDC discouraged the use of multi-use nozzle jet injectors only after a protracted investigation and numerous meetings.
 CDC first investigated the safety of jet injectors in 1977, and actively investigated MUNJI devices from 1993 to 2004.
 Their ultimate decision, to discourage MUNJI use under any circumstance, was long overdue considering their partners at the WHO discouraged the use of MUNJIs six-years earlier.

-It is important to note that although up until 2004 the CDC endorsed the use of MUNJIs in dire emergencies the devices had not actually been used in a mass vaccination campaign within the U.S. since 1997 during a meningitis outbreak at Michigan State University (Paneth et al., 2000) and within the U.S. military since December 9th of 1997 (DoD, 1997).
+It is important to note that although up until 2004 the CDC endorsed the use of MUNJIs in dire emergencies, the devices had not actually been used in a mass vaccination campaign within the United States.
+MUNJIs were last used in public in 1997 during a meningitis outbreak at Michigan State University (Paneth et al., 2000) and within the U.S. military on December 9th of 1997 (DoD, 1997).
 Whereas the WHO was quick to abandon MUNJI technology, the CDC wished to keep the devices as a contingency plan.
 It is my opinion that the agency’s reluctance to abandon the technology was ill-considered as it delayed the inevitable and prevented any seroepidemiological studies on prior MUNJI use.

 Unequivocally, CDC’s jet injector studies demonstrated MUNJIs pose a risk in transferring blood-borne pathogens between patients.
 Since 2004, CDC has viewed MUNJIs as “inherently unsafe,” and has repeatedly discouraged their use.